Steeplejacks

 - communication procedures and supervision

 This does not make the work easy.
-It simply means the profession has evolved to meet modern standards and client expectations.
+It simply means the profession has evolved to meet modern safety standards and client expectations.

 The Role of Rope Access in Modern Steeplejack Work